 Install More Case Fan

 Installing more case fans also solves computer overheating problem.
-But this methods can cost you 10 to 20 dollars.
+But this methods can cost you 10 to 20 $.
 More PC case fans installed in your system means more air flow.
 A case fan is a small fan that attaches to either the front or the back of a desktop computer case, from the inside.

 If you want to check the prices of best case fans then pcpartpicker is best place for that.
 On the other hand, Noctua cooling fan, Corsair high performance single fan, Rosewill case, Be Quiet, Thermaltake quiet computer case Fan are considered best case fans for PC.